 The process of sending a task has the following steps:

-The worker is going to need two pieces of information to complete its task: list of measurement values, and how to send the results back.
+The worker is going to need two pieces of information to complete its task: list of measurement values, and the sensor's unique identifier so it knows where to send the results back.
 The data can be obtained easily by forming a list of measurement values from the sensor's measurements relationship (this could be done in a more optimized manner, but we're keeping it simple).
-We also already have an answer for the latter part: we can include a hypermedia control in the payload.
-We'll also add the sensor's name (unique) for quick identification purposes later.
-With these things in mind we can look at the _send_task method.

 def _send_task(self, sensor):